 One word: convenience.

-At the end of the day, inflatable kayaks and packrafts are extremely similar and we doubt you'd be unhappy with either choice, but understand that they are different boats best suited for different purposes.
+At the end of the day, inflatable kayaks and packrafts are similar crafts and we doubt you'd be unhappy with either choice, but understand that they are different boats best suited for different purposes.